kyma-project/api-gateway/docs/contributor/adr/0012-external-gateway.md

 - **Customer-facing domains** that remain stable across cluster migrations

 This introduces technical challenges:
-- **Dual-domain routing:** Gateway must accept traffic with either external or internal domain in TLS SNI
+- **Dual-domain routing:** Gateway must accept traffic with either an external or internal domain in TLS SNI
-  - Domain fronting pattern: external gateway uses internal domain for SNI while preserving external domain in `Host` header
+  - Domain fronting pattern: External gateway uses the internal domain for SNI while preserving the external domain in the **Host** header
-  - Direct routing pattern: external gateway (e.g., CDN like Akamai) uses external domain for both SNI and `Host` header
+  - Direct routing pattern: External gateway (for example, CDN like Akamai) uses the external domain for both SNI and **Host** header
-- **mTLS validation:** External gateway establishes mTLS connection to Kyma requiring certificate validation
+- **mTLS validation:** External gateway establishes an mTLS connection to Kyma, requiring certificate validation
 - **Certificate preservation:** External gateway technical certificate must not override client certificate information forwarded to workloads (when client uses mTLS)
-- **Multi-region support:** Different regions use different certificate authorities requiring region-specific validation
+- **Multi-region support:** Different regions use different certificate authorities, requiring region-specific validation

 ## Decision

-We introduce `ExternalGateway` CRD that automates external gateway integration by creating and managing Istio and Gardener resources.
+We introduce the ExternalGateway CRD that automates external gateway integration by creating and managing Istio and Gardener resources.

 ### Architecture Overview